p5-shorten/www-shorten/README.md

 A Perl interface to various services that shorten URLs.
 These sites maintain databases of long URLs, each of which has a unique identifier.

+# DEPRECATION NOTICE

+The following shorten services have been deprecated as the endpoints no longer exist or function:

+- WWW::Shorten::LinkToolbot
+- WWW::Shorten::Linkz
+- WWW::Shorten::MakeAShorterLink
+- WWW::Shorten::Metamark
+- WWW::Shorten::TinyClick
+- WWW::Shorten::Tinylink

+When version 3.100 is released, these deprecated services will not be part of the distribution.

 # COMMAND LINE PROGRAM

 A very simple program called `shorten` is supplied in the